ETERNA-earkiv/ETERNA/DEV_NOTES.md

 ## Browser compatibility

-Testing RODA on different browsers is done in an easy way thanks to BrowserStack!
+Testing ETERNA on different browsers is done in an easy way thanks to BrowserStack!

 [![BrowserStack website](https://user-images.githubusercontent.com/98429/40908885-f1559ca4-67df-11e8-8a98-8b0b57d3febb.png)](http://browserstack.com/)

 ## Common problems

-- Lack of permissions to download dependencies when building RODA: to compile you need to set your GitHub access token in your settings.xml as described on <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token>
+- Lack of permissions to download dependencies when building ETERNA: to compile you need to set your GitHub access token in your settings.xml as described on <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token>
 - Problems may arise when using GWT Dev Mode and having in the classpath a different jetty version

 ## Misc

-### Analyze RODA dependencies for version update
+### Analyze ETERNA dependencies for version update

 ```bash
 mvn versions:display-dependency-updates